bayeslife/readinglist/ToWrite.md

 When do you make the decision that splitting some functionality out into a library has a benefit that exceeds the cost?

+## Why open source a library?

+In order to open source functionality it is likely there will be objections to overcome including:
+- it our customers ip
+- its our know how even if not our IP
+- why not just keep it private, its safer